Reusable launch vehicle: Fully reusable launch vehicle

-Several companies are currently developing fully reusable launch vehicles as of January 2025.
+Several companies are currently developing fully reusable launch vehicles as of January 2026.
 Each of them is working on a two-stage-to-orbit system.
-SpaceX is testing Starship, which has been in development since 2016 and has made an initial test flight in April 2023 and a total of 11 flights as of October 2025.
-Blue Origin, with Project Jarvis, began development work by early 2021, but has announced no date for testing and have not discussed the project publicly.
-Stoke Space is also developing a rocket which is planned to be reusable.
+SpaceX is testing Starship, which has been in development since 2016 and has made an initial test flight in April 2023 and a total of 12 flights as of May 2026.
+Stoke Space's Nova vehicle is also planned to be reusable.